 Helping toddlers and preschoolers feel positive about a new baby

-When a new baby comes, young children might feel you’re giving all your attention and love to the new baby.
-If you can be sensitive to these feelings, listen and show plenty of affection, it shows your other children you’re still there for them.
+When a new baby comes, your toddler or preschooler might feel you’re giving all your attention and love to the new baby.
+If you can be sensitive to their feelings, listen and show plenty of affection, it shows your child you’re still there for them.
 It also helps them feel secure.

-You can also look for opportunities for your other children to have extra time with close family members or friends, perhaps by going to the park or doing a special activity together.
+You can also look for opportunities for your toddler or preschooler to have extra time with close family members or friends, perhaps by going to the park or doing a special activity together.

-It also helps to let your children get familiar with the new baby.
+It also helps to let your toddler or preschooler get familiar with the new baby.
 For example, you could let them gently touch their new sibling when you’re there to supervise.
-Or you could involve your children in caring for the baby.
-For example, at bath time your children could get some bath things ready or help dry the baby afterwards.
+Or you could involve your toddler or preschooler in caring for the baby if they’re interested.
+For example, at bath time your toddler or preschooler could get some bath things ready or help to dry the baby afterwards.
+Some young children don’t want to help with baby care, and that’s OK too.

-And if you also explain to your other children that they don’t have to do too much, it helps to keep things fun and positive.
+And if you also explain to your toddler or preschooler that they don’t have to do too much, it helps to keep things fun and positive.
 For example, let them know that the grown-ups will take care of things when the baby cries in the night.

-If the new baby is breastfeeding, it can help to think about how your other children might respond to this.
+If the new baby is breastfeeding, it can help to think about how your toddler or preschooler might respond to this.
 They’re likely to be curious about breastfeeding and they might want to watch.
-They might also want to be near mum or even climb into mum’s lap during breastfeeding.
+They might also want to be nearby during breastfeeding or even climb into their breastfeeding mother’s lap.

 It’s also common for toddlers and even preschoolers to ask for a breastfeed at some point.
 There’s no right or wrong in this situation.